-1. Protecting more people in a changing world: there was clear increase in DPT3 vaccination coverage from 31% in 2001 to 85% by end of 2008.
+- 1. Protecting more people in a changing world: there was clear increase in DPT3 vaccination coverage from 31% in 2001 to 85% by end of 2008.
 There is significant increase in BCG, measles and TT2+ coverage.
-Mealses follow up campagins with its

-- 2. The Hep-B and Hib vaccines successfuly introduced into national immunization program. - 3.
+Mealses follow up campagins with its high coverage provided a second opportunity for children in the age group 9 months to 5 yrs.
+TT SIAs conducted nationally covering all women of childbearing age. - 2.
+The Hep-B and Hib vaccines successfuly introduceed into national immunization program. - 3.
 Intergarting immunization and linked interventions in the health system context: during the previous cMYP, Integrated Management of Child Health and Nutrition Initiative campagins were conducted by MOPH in collaboration with UNICEF.
 It included interventions namely health care services to the children and women Deworming, Vitamin A supplementation, measles, OPV and health education messages. - 4.
 Immunizing in a context of global interdependence: The national Immunization programme has formulated in 2009 its National Immunization Technical Advisory Group (NITAG) which is working on recommendation of Rotavirus and Pneumococcal vaccines introduction in EPI.